There are several things you can do to increase the visibility of your publications so they can be found, read, used and

 It can be difficult to locate all of your publications if you have published using different variants of your name.
 One example is that double last names without a hyphen like Anders Berg Webber, can be registered as Berg, A or Webber, BA in reference databases.

-An AuthorID is used to identify you as a researcher and to give you an opportunity to controll which publications should be connected to your name.
-Two AuthorIDs that you should consider are ORCID and ResearcherID.
+An author identifier is used to identify you as a researcher and to give you an opportunity to controll which publications should be connected to your name.
+Two author identifiers that you should consider are ORCID and ResearcherID.

 Searchable titles and abstracts

 Try to include relevant terms in titles and abstracts and select keywords that are commonly used within your subject.

-Doing subject searches in reference databases the default is to search within titles, abstract and keywords, but there is usually also the option to search only within titles.
+Doing subject searches in reference databases the default is to search within titles, abstract and keywords, but there are many researchers that restrict their searches and only search within titles.
 Therefore you might consider to mention the most important concepts in your article already in the title.

 Concepts that are mentioned in title, abstract or keyword will impact on prioritization in databases that sort results by relevance (e.g. Google).

 Presence on various forums

 This will not only enhance the visibility of your publications but may also result in contacts with potential collaboration partners, interesting discussions and more citations.
-It enables dissemination of your research to wider audiences, and generates further attention through altmetric measurements.
+It enables dissemination of your research to wider audiences, and might generate even further attention through altmetric mediation.
 In the same ways it enhances the visibility of your university.

 Networks for researchersExamples of social networks that focus on researchers and research publications are ResearchGate and Academia.edu.
 They are platforms created by and for researchers that want to communicate about their research.
 You can create your own profile, upload publications, follow other researchers, submit questions or write posts for information or discussions.
 Be sure to consider copyright before you upload your publications!

 Facebook, Twitter, LinkedIn and Instagram are well-known social media platforms where you can participate, read and make yourself and your activities known.
 The webbpage Department of Ecology on social media contains some examples of social media contributions from SLU.
 See also SLU's Advice and guidance for using social media at work.